Ali-Alzak1/assignment-2/docs/ai-usage-report.md

 ## My Understanding and Edits
 I used AI tools to save time and learn, not to replace understanding.
-I reviewed each generated part, simplified the logic, added comments, and tested everything manually to make sure it worked correctly.
+I reviewed each generated part, simplified the logic, added comments, and tested everything manually to make sure it worked in a correct way.

 ## Benefits
 - Faster idea validation and troubleshooting.